Radwa-Kelany/Ticketing_Project/README.md

 # Ticketing_Project
-This is project microservices Web app - v1-
+This is a simple microservices web app - v1 -